MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

     You will use the **.jpg** files to train your first model _without_ labels.

     Later, you will use the files ending in **.json** and **.jpg** to train your second model _with_ labels.
-The **.json** files contain special label information.
-To train with labels, you need to have special label information files *&lt;filename&gt;.jpg.labels.json*) in your blob storage container alongside the forms.
+The **.json** files contain label information.
+To train with labels, you need to have the label information files in your blob storage container alongside the forms.

 You can learn more about custom model input requirements [in the Form Recognizer documentation](https://docs.microsoft.com/azure/cognitive-services/form-recognizer/build-training-data-set#custom-model-input-requirements).